-In relation to the book as a whole, Gideon receives attention as the focal point because he represents a significant shift in the "quality" of the judges that served Israel.
-A progressive deterioration begins with Othniel and continues through Samson.
-Othniel was almost an idealized judge, and Samson was a debauched selfcentered individual.
-God used each judge, whether strong or weak, to accomplish His sovereign will and effect deliverance for the theocratic nation.
-Gideon, on the other hand, stands somewhere between these two extremes and represents the primary turning point from the "better" judges to the "weaker" ones.
+the focal point because he represents a significant shift in the centered individual.
+God used each judge, whether strong or weak, to In relation to the book as a whole, Gideon receives attention as "quality" of the judges that served Israel.
+A progressive deteriorawas almost an idealized judge, and Samson was a debauched selftion begins with Othniel and continues through Samson.14 Othniel accomplish His sovereign will and effect deliverance for the theocratic nation.15 Gideon, on the other hand, stands somewhere be-